Warriors win 9th straight, defeat Wizards 112-96

 - Associated Press

-WASHINGTON — Klay Thompson scored 26 points, Stephen Curry and Andrew Bogut connected on a trick play worthy of the NBA's slam dunk contest, and the Golden State Warriors have their longest in-season winning streak since 1975 after Sunday night's 112-96 win over the Washington Wizards.
+Klay Thompson scored 26 points, Curry and Bogut connected on a play worthy of the NBA's slam dunk contest, and the Warriors won their ninth in row, beating the Washington Wizards 112-96.

 Curry and Thompson topped John Wall and Bradley Beal in the battle of the two highest-scoring backcourts in the NBA.
 Curry scored 14 points on 5-for-17 shooting, but the league's most turnover-prone player had 10 assists and only two giveaways.
 Thompson was 9 for 14 from the field, including 6 for 9 from 3-point range.